field-interactive/gitlab-api/README.md

 # Gitlab-Api
-This projects provides access to the gitlab-api
+This projects provides access to the gitlab-api with some useful features

-# Features (so far)
+## Features (so far)
 - Update all issues of a project with the confidential flag

 ## Install